By the conclusion of the specified learning and

 involved in passport processing;

-Demonstrate their grasp of the salient issues
+Demonstrate their grasp of the salient issues associated

-associated with performance management;
+with performance

-Demonstrate their understanding of Political,
+Demonstrate their understanding of Political, Economic,

-Economic, Social, Technological, Ecological, and Legal (PESTEL)
+Social, Technological, Ecological, and Legal (PESTEL)

-Factors, outlining how they might impinge on the role and operation
+Factors, outlining how they might impinge on the role

-of a Foreign Mission.
+and operation of a Foreign Mission.

 Demonstrate their understanding of Resonation as an